kmac/mlbv-archived/README.md

 * python
     - python v3 (tested with 3.6)
-* python modules:
+* python modules (installed by `pip install`):
     - [requests](http://python-requests.org/) module
     - [python-dateutil](https://dateutil.readthedocs.io/en/stable/) module
     - [python-lxml](http://lxml.de/) module
 * [streamlink](https://streamlink.github.io/)
 * a video player.
 Either `vlc` or `mpv` is recommended.

-Note on installing python modules:

-Install via `pip` (preferably using virtualenv):

-    pip install requests
-    pip install python-dateutil
-    pip install python-lxml

 This software is tested under linux.
-It should work under Windows or Mac with the pre-requisites installed, but may require minor tweaks.
+It should work under Windows or Mac with the pre-requisites installed, but may require minor tweaks (bug reports are welcome).

 ## Installation

 1. Clone this repository.
 2. Run `pip install .`
+3. Create a configuration directory and copy/customize the `config` file (see next section)

 ## Configuration

-An example config file is provided in the repository.
+An example `config` file is provided in the repository.
 The properties in the config file are documented.
-If you want to stream live or archived games, you must provide valid login credentials.
+If you want to stream live or archived games then you must provide valid login credentials.
+If you don't have MLB.tv you can still see scores and watch highlights.

 Some things you may want to set:

 * username: MLB.tv account username
 * password: MLB.tv account password
 * favs: a comma-separated list of team codes which are 1) highlighted in the game data and 2) can be filtered on using the --filter option to show only the favourite team(s)
 * scores: a boolean specifying whether or not you want to see scores in the game information.
-Spoilers.
+Warning: spoilers!
 * resolution: the stream quality (passed in to streamlink).
 Use 'best' for full HD at 60 frames/sec.
     - others options are: 'worst', '360p', '540p', '720p_alt', '720p', 'best'